Floyd Soileau: Biography

 Over the past 40 years, Swallow Records has released 265 45rpm single records and 151 albums of Cajun French music, including recordings by Adam Hebert, Belton Richard, Dewey Balfa and the Balfa Brothers, Nathan Abshire, Jambalaya Cajun Band, Paul Daigle & Cajun Gold, D.L.
-Menard, and many more, plus recordings by the Cajun French story teller, Marion Marcotte.
+Menard, and many more, plus recordings by the Cajun French storyteller Marion Marcotte.
 1958 saw the beginning of Jin Records with artists such as Clint West, Tommy McLain & the Boogie Kings, Lil' Bob & The Lollipops, Warren Storm, Skip Stewart, Rockin' Sidney, Rod Bernard, Johnny Allan and others making significant contributions to what was the, then, controversial swamp pop music.
-In 1975 he established his Maison de Soul record label, devoted to Creole and Zydeco music, including artists such as Clifton Chenier, Rockin' Dopsie, Keith Frank, Chris Ardoin, Zydeco Force, Jeffery Brousard, and others.
+In 1975 he established his Maison de Soul record label, devoted to Creole and zydeco music, including artists such as Clifton Chenier, Rockin' Dopsie, Keith Frank, Chris Ardoin, Zydeco Force, Jeffery Brousard, and others.
 Some of the hit singles produced by Soileau include Rockin' Sidney's "My Toot Toot," Keith Frank's "Movin' On Up," and Don Fontenot's "Ride the Donkey."
 He has always encouraged his artists to compose new songs to record, and his Flat Town Music Company now publishes over 2800 songs, a majority of which are Cajun, swamp pop, and zydeco songs.

 His Swallow Publications has published two books on the Cajun French language, Cajun Dictionary and Cajun Self-taught, both by Rev. Jules Daigle, and Jeff Hannusch's I Hear You Knockin, the story of early New Orleans rhythm and blues.
 He operated Swallow Recording Studios in Ville Platte for over 15 years, and sold his last studio in 1975 to Ronnie Kole, who moved the studio to Slidell, Louisiana.
 That year he opened a vinyl record pressing plant and printing company for LP record jackets and labels, the only such facility in Louisiana.
 In 1988, a writer for Billboard estimated that Flat Town Music labels were responsible for about 75% of Cajun and zydeco titles in print at the time.

 The record pressing plant closed in 1994.
-Eventually, the store would close but the online mail order business still continues.
+Eventually, the store closed but the online mail order business continues.

 In 1959, he married his high school sweetheart Jinver Ortego, after whom Jin Records is named.
 They have three daughters, Catherine, Connie and Cindy, and one son, Christopher.
 Floyd was inducted into the Acadian Museum in Louisiana on October 19, 2002.